abanoubha/Just_A_Developer/README.md

 # programming_route
-Learning how to write logic &amp; solve / fix problems
+Learning how to write logic &amp; solve problems.
+It is a spare time project to document all my knowledge of programming in this huge repository.

 ## Programming Languages
 1. [PHP](https://github.com/DevAbanoub/programming_route/tree/master/PHP)